nazzguler/basetest/Readme.md

-Base project with initial gradle setup and imported libraries for testing
+Ping test app (based on the base app) with MVI pattern and Jetpack compose